 When it got too hot to work from home in sweatpants, many of us turned to an equally comfortable but far less suffocating solution: sweatshorts.
 Like your favorite cutoffs, sweatshorts should be supercomfortable and make your butt look great.
 And right now, they’re crazy popular.
 Nearly every clothing brand you can think of makes a version of the loungewear basic in a wide array of colors and lengths.
-To find the best sweatshorts for men and women, we talked to a bunch of stylish people about the ones they wear and love as well as a few they’re looking to pick up.
+To find the best sweatshorts for men and women, we talked to a bunch of stylish people about the ones they wear and love.

 The best men’s sweatshorts

-Baldwin also told us about these more luxe sweat shorts from British menswear brand Sunspel, which is mostly known for its impossibly soft T-shirts worn by the likes of John Mayer.
-Like the tees, Baldwin says its sweatshorts are supersoft.
+Fashion and style director Donnell Baldwin of Mr. Baldwin Style told us about these luxe sweatshorts from British menswear brand Sunspel, which is mostly known for its impossibly soft T-shirts (worn by the likes of John Mayer).
+In a previous version of this story, Baldwin said Sunspel’s sweatshorts are supersoft like its tees.
 “Before owning anything from Sunspel, I was like, What’s the big deal?
-Then I got to test them out and I was like, Oh, never mind.
-This is something different.’”
+Then I got to test them out, and I was like, Oh, never mind.
+This is something different.”

 Baldwin says he’s been gravitating toward more abbreviated lengths “to show off the gains if you’re doing squats and stuff.”
 He owns this seven-and-a-half-inch knit pair from Faherty, which are just a hair shorter than the Sunspels, above, he says, and super-comfortable to wear while styling.
 “They’ve been washed and washed and washed to be supersoft,” he says.